 In the Financial Year which is 2 Financial Years prior to the Financial Year in which the Charging Date occurs (t=2), Cancellation Charge Profile = 0.5; and

 In the Financial Year which is 3 Financial Years prior to the Financial Year in which the Charging Date occurs (t=3), Cancellation Charge Profile = 0.25.

+3.10A From the PCF Activation Date, where a Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity is reduced on or after the Trigger Date but prior to the Charging Date a User shall pay the Cancellation Charge calculated as:

+Cancellation Charge = Cancellation Charge (Attributable & Wider) plus Progression Commitment Fee

+where Cancellation Charge (Attributable & Wider) is the amount calculated using the formula set out in Paragraph 3.10.

 3.11 Where the Transmission Entry Capacity or Interconnector User Commitment Capacity is reduced or Notice of Disconnection is given on or after the Charging Date

 The Cancellation Charge payable on notice of Disconnection and/or a reduction in Transmission Entry Capacity or Interconnector User Commitment Capacity on or after the Charging Date is calculated on a £/MW basis as follows by reference to the Zonal Unit Amount for the Financial Year in which the notice is given: